We reflect on the the significance of #ClapforOurCarers and #ClapforNHS and how these movements brought us closer together despite social isolation.

 Perhaps it was my pessimistic outlook on life, but #ClapForOurCarers has opened my eyes to how social media can bring people together at a time when we are encouraged to stay apart.

 Yes, I can’t see my beloved colleagues and friends, but we have connected in other ways that we wouldn’t have before.
 I now spend most of my evenings playing video games with my friends and connecting with the people I love much more often… Of course, I still manage to go to the ‘pub’ on Friday with my workmates over a screen.
-Much like how the #ClapForOurCarers / #ClapForNHS campaign brought my whole neighborhood together; social media is helping us all to stay connected in these difficult times.
+Much like how the #ClapForOurCarers / #ClapForNHS campaign brought my whole neighbourhood together; social media is helping us all to stay connected in these difficult times.

 It is heartwarming to see such extraordinary acts of humanity in these extraordinary times.